 Okay, I was always terrible at suspense.
-Here it is: you have no way of knowing that I, Matt Behrens, am the person behind all this.
+Here it is: you have no way of knowing that I, Mattie Behrens, am the person behind all this.

 Let me break this model for you.
 Suspend your disbelief for a moment; I'm well aware I'm not an attractive enough target to justify this level of investment in.
 But imagine anyway:

-Evil Zigg (he has a goatee) generated his own PGP key.
+Evil Zigg (they have a goatee) generated their own PGP key.